stevenlawrencemeyer/MongoData/README.md

 # MongoData
-Data in JASON format for use when experimenting with MongoDB
+Data in JSON format for use when experimenting with MongoDB